Skip to main content | Website improvement | Accessibility help

 Additional Support Needs Tribunals for Scotland

-The Additional Support Needs Tribunals for Scotland (ASNTS) were established in November 2005 by The Education (Additional Support for Learning) (Scotland) Act 2004 which made provision for the establishment of the Tribunals.
+The Additional Support Needs Tribunal for Scotland (ASNTS) was established in November 2005 by The Education (Additional Support for Learning) (Scotland) Act 2004 which made provision for the establishment of the Tribunals.

 These Tribunals hear cases involving children and young people who face the biggest barriers to learning.
-The Education (Additional Support for Learning) (Scotland) Act 2009, which applied from the 14 November 2010, brought additional roles for the Tribunal.
+The Education (Additional Support for Learning) (Scotland) Act 2009 brought additional roles for the Tribunal.

-This ANSTS website, found at the link below, is designed to help anyone who has an interest in the Tribunal.
-If you are a young person or the parent of child with additional support needs, this website should help you decide whether the Tribunal can help with your dispute.
+The ASNTS website, found at the link below, is designed to help anyone who has an interest in the Tribunal.
+If you are a young person or the parent of a child with additional support needs, this website should help you decide whether the Tribunal can help with your dispute.
+The contact details for the Tribunal are as follows:

 Further details and access routes to Tribunals are available by contacting